What should the customer know about your pricing (e.g., discounts, fees)?

-A. Currently my most common jobs are working with start-up companies in creating their branding/marketing.
+Currently my most common jobs are working with start-up companies in creating their branding/marketing.
 We start with logo designs and work our way to stationery, advertising, websites and whatever else the client needs.
 I've been incredibly busy with website design and brochure design as of late.
 While most of my work is in the web field, I still have a fondness for print design and love working in that medium whenever possible.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. Do your research.
+Do your research.
 It's easy to find the cheapest most accessible designer out there, but to find a quality designer that is reasonable will save you time, headache and money in the long run.
 Be sure that the designer you choose can stay within budget, and meet your design needs.

 It's also always a good idea to be sure that your chosen provider has a network of other designers, programmers, or skilled professionals that they can turn to should you hit any bumps in a road.